-Members: The Nominating/Governance Committee consists of three Directors: Richard B. Evans (Chairman), Michiel Brandjes, John Ormerod.
+Members: The Nominating/Governance Committee consists of four Directors: Richard B. Evans (Chair), Michiel Brandjes, John Ormerod, Lori A. Walker.

 Function: Some of the principal duties and responsibilities of the Nominating/Governance Committee include: identify and recommend to the Board candidates to be elected or appointed to the Board; draw up selection criteria and appointment procedures for Board members; recommend Committee Chairman and membership appointments and reappointments for consideration by the Board; periodically assess the size and composition of the Board, and make a proposal for a composition profile of the Board; make recommendations to the Board with respect to determinations of Director independence; conduct the Board’s annual governance review with respect to the Company; establish an appropriate process for and oversee the self-assessment of the Board (including Board self-assessment, Committee self-assessments and Director assessments), and oversee the evaluation of management; conduct timely succession planning for the Chief Executive Officer; supervise the policy of the Board on the selection criteria and appointment procedures for senior management; and consider questions of possible conflicts of interest of Board members and of senior executives.